Freedom™: Loki Stormbringer

+Hank Fossen

 Hank Fossen is a third-generation farmer from Greely, who is recruited into the Daemon network by his daughter Jenna.
 Fighting a nuisance lawsuit against a company Halperin Organix, which has been illegally planting seeds on his property to create patent violations, Hank learns of Jenna's participation with a suspicious group in town.
 Jenna reveals the concept of the Daemon to Hank and promises that Halperin Organix's lawsuit will be dismissed now that they have gained "level 4 legal protection."